An In-Depth Look at Root Canals

 The symptoms of an irritated, infected or necrotic nerve within a tooth vary greatly.
 Typical signs include one of the following or combinations of the following:

 The blood vessels that nourish the tooth and the blood vessels that nourish the ligaments holding the tooth to your bone are independent of one another.
-Therefore, by cleaning, shaping and sealing inside the tooth, we simply remove the infection without affecting the ligament holding the tooth in the bone.
+Therefore, by cleaning, shaping and sealing inside the tooth, we remove the infection without affecting the ligament holding the tooth in the bone.
 This allows us to keep a tooth that you would otherwise need pulled.